CarlWHY-28/RCT-MLPDocAnalyzer/README.md

     + Feature extraction
 + Vectorization and Segmentation
     + Vectorization
-        + `CountVectorizer` is wildly used in `Natural Language Processing`, The reason for my choice is that humans use keyword analysis in most cases when judging whether an article is RCT.
+        + `CountVectorizer` is wildly used in `Natural Language Processing`, The reason for my choice is that humans use keyword analysis in most cases when judging whether an paper is RCT.
     + Segmentation of datasets